 Economics is designed to fall in the fourth year of social studies instruction.
 Students establish mastery of key economic principles through a scaffolded series of analytic written assignments and lesson tests.
 They also apply basic mathematics to economic concepts.

-The content is based on standards from the National Council for History Education (1997), the National Center for History in the Schools (1996), and the National Council for Social Studies (1994) and is aligned to state standards.
+This course is built to state standards and further informed by standards from the National Council for History Education, the National Center for History in the Schools, and the National Council for Social Studies.